fabrezi/blog/_posts/2026-05-15-Karachi-poems.markdown

 Nurses robes, red lips and perspiration is near,

 He takes their identities and cell- numbers,
-A palyboy that sells a fatasy at nights,
+A playboy that gives favors and back rubs,

 Takes the girl out on dates,
 All the harwork has gone to waste,